ngrabaskas/Torch-Automatic-Distributed-Neural-Network/README.md

 # Torch-Automatic-Distributed-Neural-Network
 Torch Automatic Distributed Neural Network (TorchAD-NN) training library.
 Built on top of TorchMPI this module will automatically parallelize neural network training.

+Main contribution is reducing the implementation complexity of data parallel neural network training by more than 90% and providing components, with near zero implementation complexity, to execute model parallel training on all or only select fully-connected neural layers.

+See Thesis **insert link**

 ## Before Installation
 Install [Torch 7.0](https://github.com/torch/torch7) and [TorchMPI](https://github.com/facebookresearch/TorchMPI)